Population Structures and Fertility

 The scaling factor can be either a pandas.DataFrame with the same

-demographic index as the population structure, or a string artifact key that
+demographic index as the population structure, or a string data key that

 resolves to such a DataFrame.

-ScaledPopulation uses the same artifact keys as BasePopulation (see
+ScaledPopulation uses the same data sources as BasePopulation (see

 factor.
 The scaling factor can be passed as a pandas.DataFrame